Back to home

 2. Prompt small motion first (steam, light flicker, slow push) before dramatic action.

-3. Lock composition words: "product stays centered", "label remains readable".
+3. Lock composition: "product stays centered", "label remains readable".

-4. If the still came from Optimize Then Generate, reuse the same lighting vocabulary in the video prompt.
+4. If the still came from Optimize Then Generate, reuse the same lighting vocabulary.

 Common Failures and Fixes